-Each year the U.S celebrates Hispanic and Latin American culture, heritage, and contributions to society September 15th – October 15th.
-In honor of Hispanic Heritage Month, here are 10 interesting facts about some of the Latin American animals we have at the zoo!
+Each year the U.S celebrates Latin American culture, heritage, and contributions to society September 15th – October 15th.
+In honor of Latin Heritage Month, here are 10 interesting facts about some of the Latin American animals we have at the zoo!

 The toe pads of this fabulous frog can hold up to 14 times its body weight, making it easier to jump to their desired location.